William Contreras Player Props: Brewers vs. Astros

 Astros Pitching Rankings

-- The Astros have the first-ranked team ERA among all MLB pitching staffs (3.19).
+- The Astros have the top team ERA across all MLB pitching staffs (3.23).

-- The Astros allow the seventh-fewest home runs in baseball (47 total, one per game).
+- Astros pitchers combine to surrender 49 home runs (one per game), the eighth-fewest in the league.

-- France gets the start for the Astros, his fourth of the season.
-He is 1-0 with a 4.11 ERA and 10 strikeouts through 15 1/3 innings pitched.
+- Bielak (1-1 with a 2.89 ERA and 19 strikeouts in 18 2/3 innings pitched) gets the start for the Astros, his fourth of the season.

-- In his most recent appearance on Thursday against the Chicago Cubs, the right-hander tossed 3 2/3 innings, allowing six earned runs while surrendering nine hits.
+- In his most recent time out on Saturday against the Oakland Athletics, the righty went five innings, giving up one earned run while surrendering five hits.

-- The 28-year-old has put up an ERA of 4.11, with 5.9 strikeouts per nine innings, in three games this season.
-Opponents are batting .250 against him.
+- In four games this season, the 27-year-old has a 2.89 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .329 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.